 In the 20th century, rods became shorter and lighter without sacrificing strength.
 Split bamboo was largely replaced by fiber glass and finally by carbon fiber as rod material.
 After the 1930s the fixed-spool reel was taken up in Europe and, after World War II, in North America and the rest of the world, creating a boom in spin casting.
 Nylon monofilament line was developed in the late 1930s and became dominant after World War II, as did braided lines and other synthetic materials.
 Plastic coverings for fly lines allowed them to float or sink without greasing.
 Plastic also became the dominant material for artificial casting lures.

-Now while modern technologies have now made it possible to "grow" poles much longer.
-Manufacturers were making 16 meters, 16.5 meters and up to 18 meter poles before CIPS (International Sport Fishing Association) decided to stop the 'race', limiting pole lengths at all its matches to 13 meters.
+Now while modern technologies have now made it possible to "grow" poles much longer, manufacturers were making 16 meters, 16.5 meters and up to 21 meters poles before CIPS (International Sport Fishing Association) decided to stop the 'race', limiting pole lengths at all its matches to 13 meters.

 Today fishing has become extremely popular and it is in fifth place after such entertainment events as socker, volleyball, basketball, football and hockey.
 The popularity of pole fishing has grown immensely in the last few years.
 Much of the credit for this must be given to the tackle manufacturers who continue to produce cheaper, lighter, stronger poles each season.